-- 29. Protection of Justices of the Peace and other officers
+- 29. Protection of Magistrate and other officers

 - 30. Representation in court

 - 31. Employment of legal practitioners

 - 32. Fees and costs

+- 33. Repeal of legislation

-AN ORDINANCE to provide for the constitution in Tristan da Cunha of a Magistrate's Court, and for connected or incidental matters.
+AN ORDINANCE to provide for the constitution in Tristan da Cunha of a Magistrates' Court, and for connected and incidental matters.